-One man, not British but a tall, broad-shouldered and slim Russian—late-forties, a desk lamp on wide, soft leather hovercraft shoes, silver-whiskered, and a vegetarian cook of elaborate dishes and a computer and physics expert—alarmed or bemused his various room mates by assuring them he was on the CIA’s watchlist and that, with his characteristically unaccountable hauteur, by no stretch of the imagination did democracy exist in this country.
-But which ravings, after the revelations and questions surrounding the American election and Putin’s designs and cyber assaults on Europe, now almost have an ominous truthieness to them.
+One man, not British but a tall, broad-shouldered and slim Russian—late-forties, soft leather hovercraft shoes, silver-whiskered, and a vegetarian cook of elaborate dishes and a computer and physics expert—alarmed or bemused his various room mates by assuring them he was on the CIA’s watchlist and that, with characteristic hauteur, by no stretch of the imagination did democracy exist in this country.
+But which ravings, after questions surrounding the American election and Putin’s designs on Europe, now almost have an ominous truthiness to them.

 There was a lithe and bright Kenyan in the building, ten years or so younger than me in her late thirties.

 With a degree in chemistry from London, and maybe an MBA but I’m not sure, she now worked—she said—as a film producer.
 A poised, entrepreneurial woman, she had lost her house trying to finance a film but was apparently unfazed.

 We got excited about each other and stayed up late talking – about the film industry generally, our earlier lives and experiences, and I volunteered some intimate details of my family and emotional life.